 What to Look for in a Coffee Maker

-Type Think about how much coffee you’ll regularly be making and what kind of coffee you use.
+Think about how much coffee you regularly make and what kind of coffee you use.
 If you use grounds and typically serve a crowd, choose drip coffee makers (they can make up to 12 cups at once!) or grind-and-brew coffee makers, which feature built-in bean grinders.
 If you generally make only one cup at a time, try a single-serve coffee maker that uses pods.
 If your needs vary, dual-design coffee makers are a great choice, since they can brew single cups or a whole pot.

 If space is limited, you’ll need to rule out dual-design machines since they tend to be larger.
 A single-serve coffee maker or a compact drip coffee maker may be better suited to your space.
 Remember to check height, depth, and width to ensure it fits properly.
 And if the machine has a compartment that lifts, keep that in mind when taking your measurements.

 Some devices have all kinds of bells and whistles, from automatic shut-offs to flavor strength and even temperature control.
 Some machines can make both hot and cold beverages, including tea and cocoa.
 And the newest premium machines even have Wi-Fi capabilities.
 If you’re looking for convenience, just be prepared to pay the price for advanced models.